Banner image for blog post: 7 Tips on How to Look After an Aggressive Cat

 Leave clothing behind

 If you’re not doing overnight stays, some of our Cat in a Flat community have suggested leaving an item of your clothing in the owner’s home for the duration of your booking.
-This way the cat can get used to your smell.
+That way the cat can get used to your smell and when you cat sit they’ll feel more familiar around you.

 Using a Feliway diffuser is a good way to keep kitty calm.

-If a cat is aggressive or timid and takes time to get fur-miliar with new people, suggest the owner consider a house sitter.
-This way, kitty will have more time to get to know you and enjoy sharing their home with you.
+If a cat is aggressive or timid and takes time to get fur-miliar with new people, suggest the owner consider a house sitter instead of pop-in cat day care This way, kitty will have more time to get to know you and enjoy sharing their home with you.

 • #cat behaviour